rekmus/silgy/README.md

 Static resources are handled automatically, you don't have to add anything in your app.

+In addition to placing your statics in res and resmin directories, you can generate text statics from within your code at the start, and add them to the statics using [silgy_add_to_static_res()](https://github.com/silgy/silgy#void-silgy_add_to_static_resconst-char-name-char-src).

 ## Response Header
 Response header is generated automatically, however you can overwrite defaults with a couple of [macros](https://github.com/silgy/silgy/blob/master/README.md#void-res_statusint-code).